fbpx

 Wait until after you close to make any changes to your credit.

-Read Your Contract and UNDERSTAND It!
+Read Your Purchase Contract and UNDERSTAND It!

-But even past contingency dates, your contract will spell out how the home is to be delivered, how a sellers and buyer are to be notified, how the title needs to be delivered and much more.
+But even past contingency dates, your contract will spell out how the home is to be delivered, how a sellers and buyer are to be notified, how the title needs to be recorded and much more.

 Escrow Deposits